Note: The Boulanger Project is currently on care and maintenance.

 The Boulanger Project is located approximately 40 km south of Cayenne, the capital of French Guiana.
 Access to the project is by National Road No. 2 and a laterite roads network (figure B1).

 Figure B1: Map showing the location of Boulanger project mineral rights in relation to the city of Cayenne, road access and regional geology.

 Mineral rights and option agreement

-In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mineral concessions, and the Carapa exploration permit (previously known as Ste-Marie).
-The four concessions were recently renewed until December 31, 2033 and cover a total area of 38.42 km² (figure B3).
-The Carapa exploration permit (PER) covering 24.0 km² is valid until December 2021 and is renewable twice, for period of five years each.
+In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mining concessions (Concessions), and the Carapa exploration permit (previously known as Ste-Marie).
+The four Concessions cover a total area of 38.42 km² (figure B3).
+In 2019, the Saint-Michel small-scale mining permit and the Chawari exploration permit application were added to the option agreement (figure B3).

 Geology and mineralization